F0lak/dm_open_ref/ref/proc/matrix.md

 If no arguments are provided, a new default (identity) matrix is created.

-There are also several \"shortcut\" matrix calls that can be made: matrix(x, y, MATRIX_SCALE)\
+There are also several "shortcut" matrix calls that can be made: matrix(x, y, MATRIX_SCALE)\
 matrix(n, MATRIX_SCALE)